safoorsafdar/safoorsafdarcom/content/posts/my-journey-to-export-import-large-mysql-data/index.md

 After the execution of this script on dumped MySQL '.sql' file.
 It will have the number of '.sql' chunks based on the total number of the tables.
 In my case, it was 602 chunks.

 I found a suggestion to import the MySQL dump with the source method.
-Prepared the shell script to run the chunks one by one.
+I prepared the shell script to run the chunks one by one.

 ```bash
 #!/bin/sh